nembrinj/protofablab/topics/02_raspPI/README.md

 Why a **web** API?

-- A web API is easy to develop and provides an easy to trigger actions remotely.
+- A web API is easy to develop and provides an easy way to trigger actions remotely.
 - Built over HTTP, which is easy to integrate in clients.

+We use the Python web application framework [Flask](https://flask.palletsprojects.com/) to set up the web API.

 On the PI: